Enumeration of Complex and Real Surfaces via Tropical Geometry: Introduction

 {\bf Question:} {\it How many real singular surfaces can occur in a generic real pencil of surfaces of degree $d$ in $\PP^3$?}

 We show (Theorem \ref{t-real} in Section \ref{sec-examples}) that there exist generic pencils of surfaces of degree $d$ containing at least $(3/2)d^3+O(d^2)$ real singular surfaces, which is comparable with the total number $4(d-1)^3$ of (complex) singular surfaces in a pencil.

-The paper is organized as follows.
-In Section \ref{sec2}, we collect preliminaries, introduce notation and state the problem.
-In Section \ref{sec-lp}, we present a lattice path algorithm enumerating all singular tropical surfaces with any given Newton polytope.
-In Section \ref{sec-mt}, we derive a correspondence theorem and compute multiplicities for each case that can appear, i.e.\ the number of singular algebraic surfaces tropicalizing to a given tropical singular surface.
-In Section 5, we apply our algorithm to count real singular surfaces in real pencils.
+We obtain also a general lower bound for the case of arbitrary Newton polytopes (Theorem \ref{t-real1} in Section \ref{sec-examples}).